 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 You may also have the option to take modules from other programmes so that you may customise your programme and explore other subject areas that interest you.

-The Dissertation by Film Practice is designed to develop each students creative voice as a writer/director of film, their ability to contextualise and analyse their own creative practice and their ability to work as a crew member on films directed by others.
-Throughout their studies on the MA Film with Practice, students will have developed their own film idea in relation to sound research strategies and advanced knowledge of Film Studies as well as developing the technical and production management skills required to realise their creative practice.
+The Dissertation (Filmmaking) is designed to develop each student's creative voice as a writer/director of fact and/or fiction film, their ability to contextualise and analyse their own creative practice and their ability to contribute constructively to films directed by others.
+Throughout their studies on the MA Film with Practice, students will have developed their own film idea in relation to solid research strategies and advanced knowledge of Film Studies as well as developing the technical and production management skills required to realise their creative practice.
 Under the supervision of an appropriate member of staff, students will then complete pre-production and production of their own film and the associated critical analysis.
-By also crewing on fellow students films, students will graduate with a range of skills that can be applied to future professional work or post-graduate practice-led research projects.
+By also contributing to the realisation of fellow students’ films and by taking up roles such as researcher, producer, costume designer, sound engineer or editor, students will graduate with a range of skills that can be applied to future professional work or post-graduate practice-led research projects.

 Assessment at MA level is 100% course work: that means you will be assessed through essays, treatments, project proposals, seminar participation and a dissertation by film practice.

 The programme aims to:

 Graduates will demonstrate the ability to: